-These springs are very hot, resting at an approximate temperature of 198°F. Luckily, visitors can control the hot and cold water to their liking.
+These springs are very hot, reaching the ground at an approximate temperature of 198°F. Luckily, visitors can control the hot and cold water to their liking.
 FYI – 198 would kill you, so most bathers bring the temperatures down to around 100°F.

 Shelokum Hot Springs is cared for by the National Forestry Department and are uniquely and totally undisturbed due to light traffic.
 Therefore, the springs support a healthy population of algae and plant life.

 Visitors may camp inside of the Shelokum Shelter on a first-come, first-served basis.
 It is well maintained and rarely in use.

 You will need to chop your own firewood to keep you warm at night and bring plenty of bug and bear repellant.
 Make sure to carry in all of the camping supplies you will need for a truly primitive experience as no facilities or amenities are available.

 Shelokum Hot Springs is located 90 miles north of Ketchikan, Alaska, on the Cleveland Peninsula.
 The Shelokum Trail is 2.2-miles long and begins at Bailey Bay and steadily climbs to Lake Shelokum.
 Follow the shore to the inlet of Spring Creek to discover the three-sided shelter, as well as the springs.